 But it’s important to keep in mind that this project is just to build your HTML chops; we will revisit this project in the future to style it up with CSS.

 As mentioned in the introduction to Git, you’ll want to organize all your projects like a portfolio and link them to GitHub so it can be seen by others.

-If you do not know how to set up a repository, follow the instructions found in Git Basics to learn how, before carrying on with these steps:
+If you do not know how to set up a repository, follow instruction steps 1 and 2 found in Git Basics to learn how, before carrying on with these steps:

 Create a new repo for this project on GitHub.com and call it